 There are 3 stages to the VAPA:

-- sample of practice against the five professional practice areas.
+- submit a sample of practice against 5 professional practice areas.

-This information is used to determine whether you proceed to undertake the full VAPA assessment (see the Structure section for further details).
+This information is used to determine whether you proceed to undertake the full VAPA assessment.

 Approved applicants move to the second stage by being offered a place in the assessment.

 Applicants who are not approved receive feedback and are referred to targeted professional development.

 The assessment process is a mixed-method approach and is self-paced.